 NOTE: The exposure event is not the same thing as the assignment event.
 If, for example, you’re running an experiment on your pricing page, a user might be evaluated on the home page for the experiment—but if they don’t visit the pricing page, they'll never actually be exposed to it.
 For that reason, this user should not be considered to be part of the experiment.

-- In the Experiment Settings drop-down panel, set the experiment’s confidence level.
+- In the Statistical Settings drop-down panel, set the experiment’s confidence level.
 The default is 95%.
 You can also choose between a sequential test and a T-test.
 Usually, sequential is the better choice.

 NOTE: Lowering your experiment’s confidence level will make it more likely that your experiment achieves statistical significance, but the trade-off is that doing so increases the likelihood of a false positive.

 - Set the time frame for your experiment analysis, either from the selection of pre-set durations, or by opening the date picker and choosing a custom date range.

 The tables, graphs, and charts shown in the Analysis section are explained in depth in our Help Center articles on understanding the Experiment Analysis view and interpreting the cumulative exposures graph in Amplitude Experiment.